4.3. Elements (Lens, Ray Source, …)¶

 4.3.2.2.
 Surface/Point/Line Parameter¶

-A RaySource supports the following base shapes Point, Line, CircularSurface, RectangularSurface, RingSurface
+A RaySource supports the base shapes Point, Line, CircularSurface, RectangularSurface, RingSurface,

 circ = ot.CircularSurface(r=3)